What if I told you that there’s a way of growing your email list by the hundreds every month?

 The website allows a call to action (such as a content upgrade) within the submitted article or in your author bio.
 You can usually tell by checking to see whether other author bios have links in them.

 The website follows the post immediately with the author bio.
 Your guest post won’t benefit you if the publication buries your credit.
-Check out how this author bio on a super popular website is after a whole bunch of ads for other content:

 There are 3 main types of websites that accept guest posts.